-While fast fashion focusses on clothes made cheaply and intended for short-term use, sustainable or ethical fashion is the opposite.
+While fast fashion focuses on clothes made cheaply and intended for short-term use, sustainable or ethical fashion is the opposite.
 Slow fashion brands focus on the full lifecycle of the product, from design to the production process.
-They look after everyone and everything affected by the production, the welfare of the workers and the communities where it's produced.
+They look after everyone and everything affected by the production, the welfare of the workers, and the communities where it's produced.

-Of course shopping second-hand or vintage is the best way to reduce our fashion footprint but I do understand you like to see some new items in your wardrobe from time to time.
-So, I've made a list of my personal favorite boho labels who make sustainability their priority.
+Of course shopping, second-hand or vintage is the best way to reduce our fashion footprint but I do understand you like to see some new items in your wardrobe from time to time.
+So, I've made a list of my personal favorite boho labels that make sustainability their priority.

 Sustainable bohemian brands that are trying to make an effort

 Welcome to the world of Reformation.
-This U.S.based fashion brand breaths sustainability.
-From the office they work in, the way they dye their garments and the materials they use.
+This U.S.based fashion brand breathes sustainability.
+From the office they work in, the way they dye their garments, and the materials they use.
 If you like to shop with a conscience this is the place for you.

 So happy Spell Designs has made it to the list.
-The Australian founders Isabella and Elizabeth have made the bold choice to walk lighter and try to truly make a difference with their brand.
-As a small independent label, they started 4 years ago with slowly adding sustainable fibers into their collection.
-Focusing on recycling, better packaging and finding ways to empower their workers around the globe.
+The Australian founders' Isabella and Elizabeth have made the bold choice to walk lighter and try to truly make a difference with their brand.
+As a small independent label, they started 4 years ago by slowly adding sustainable fibers into their collection.
+Focusing on recycling, better packaging, and finding ways to empower their workers around the globe.
 In 2019 they received the Banksia sustainability award for small businesses.
 If you like bohemian fashion and care for our planet SHOP SPELL.